SparkPost/pizza-bot/README.md

 ## Break Into Teams

-Get into 10 teams of 2-3 (we can only have up to 10 teams because of limitations with the number of bots on our Slack team).
+Get into teams of 2-3.

-Once you are in groups, pick your team name and create a public Slack channel.
+Once you are in teams, pick your team name and create a public Slack channel.
 Invite Avi, Cole, and everyone on your team using the `/invite` command.

 Once you have your team channel set up, DM your team name to Avi or Cole, and one of them will give you a Slack API token.